-Reports that Oracle will suspend development of Virtual Iron products and stop taking orders from new customers after June 30 surfaced last week, but some Oracle and Virtual Iron
+Reports that Oracle will suspend development of Virtual Iron products and stop taking orders from new customers after June 30 surfaced last week, but some Oracle and Virtual Iron partners are still in the dark.

 One Virtual Iron Software Inc. (VI) reseller out of Colorado got the news from SearchServerVirtualization.com Monday morning and had no idea any changes occurred.
 "This has really thrown me for a loop.
 As far as I knew, I was still a Virtual Iron reseller," he said.